Kabhi Band Kabhi Baja: Production

-Filming

 The series is produced by Angeline Malik who is known for her anthology work such as Sasural Ke Rang Anokhay (2012), Kitni Girhain Baaki Hain (2014), Kitni Girhain Baaki Hain (season 2) (2016) and Ustani Jee (2018).
-Like her previous series, she chose a different cast for each episode for the series.
+Like her previous series, she chose a different cast for each of the 26 episodes of the series, the sitcom being an anthology series.